-Cities at Night is a citizen science project whose aim is to create a map of the earth at night in the style of Google maps using nighttime photographs taken by astronauts onboard the ISS.
+Cities at Night is a citizen science project that aims to create a map of the earth at night in the style of Google maps using nighttime photographs taken by astronauts onboard the ISS.

 NASA has a database with almost half a million pictures taken by the astronauts on the International Space Station.To organise all this data with the use of computers would be infeasible since it would take extremely complex algorithms to interpret the photographs.

-The human eye knows right away if the camera was pointing at a city or just at the stars, which is why we created Cities at Night, a platform with 3 apps where anybody can help while looking through beautiful pictures taken from space.
+The human eye, however, knows immediately if the camera was pointing at a city or simply at the stars.
+For this reason we created Cities at Night, a platform with 3 apps with which anyone can help while enjoying beautiful pictures taken from space.